ayaangrover/loop/JOURNAL.md

+---
+title: "Loop"
+author: "Ayaan Grover"
+description: "Loop is a compact MP3 player that's designed to be simple and portable."
+created_at: "2025-07-31"
+---

-# Journal: Loop - 40 hrs
+# Journal: Loop - 41 hrs

 ## July 12, 2025 - 3 hrs
 Did a bit of plannning and research today.
 Here's what i ended up with: